-NALC is part of The Rural Coalition which is made up of the 15 leading organisations which represent rural interests, who subscribe to a vision for a living and working countryside.
+NALC is part of The Rural Coalition which is made up of the 15 leading organisations which represent rural interests, which subscribe to a vision for a living and working countryside.
 We are calling on the Government to deliver on its Big Society vision by radically empowering local people to shape the rural places in which they live.

 The Rural Challenge: Achieving Sustainable Rural Communities for the 21st Century, published in August 2010, outlines detailed proposals to give local people, entrepreneurs, community groups and councils the ability to bring about positive change that will ensure a thriving future for the countryside.
 This report is being billed as a blueprint for delivering the Big Society in the small places which are at huge risk unless action is taken now.
 The report sets out detailed propositions for taking on five key challenges facing the countryside – meeting rural housing need, building thriving economies, delivering good rural services, creating flourishing market towns and empowering local communities.
-We are committed to following up the messages of The Rural Challenge.
+We are committed to following up on the messages of The Rural Challenge.

 In most rural towns, villages and communities it has always been more important than the state.
 Our report is not about central direction, the technicalities of new development, or the necessary size of investment in public services.
 In fact, it is not about top-down rules and targets at all.